The Hawke's Bay Earthquake's Jane Doe: How did no one in a town of 16,000 recognise a woman's body?

 Looking over the memorial you can see the names of some of those victims of the terrible disaster, some of whom lay at that very site.

-Mothers, fathers, sisters and daughters - all who have been identified almost 88 years on, except for one.
+Mothers, fathers, sisters and daughters, brothers and sons - all who have been identified almost 88 years on, except for one.

 Having considered the options, the possibilities, the theories, there is one point that Fowler is able to make with conviction about Napier's Jane Doe.